IriLrnr/ProjetoFinalJB/report/report.md

 ![](../figs/species/number_spp_V1.png)

-The format of ths graphic is right, but the slope is too inclined, it is happening before it should.
+The shape of ths graphic is right, but the curve is too steep, it is happening before it should.
 The amound of species is also bigger than the model pedicts.